harialemgr/plain-number-to-counting-number-formatter/README.md

 # Plain Number to Counting Number Formatter

 A simple php class that helps to format a number seperating by comma which make a counting easy.
+Works on both integer and floating point number

 <h6>Example</h6>
 <br/>